mathewsrc/AWS-Machine-Learning-Engineer-Capstone/README.md

 ## Project Overview

-Vision loss is a problem that affects people all around the world.
-As computers are getting better at understanding images due to advances in computer vision, the concept of a virtual assistant for the blind that could read text , identify/spot objects , or even describe a whole scene in natural language is1 2 3 becoming increasingly realistic.In this project, I created an Android application capable of reading aloud everyday text (e.g. product labels, price tags, text on clothing).
-The application uses a classifier trained using the MS-COCO and4COCO-Text datasets to look for text and uses Google Cloud Vision to extract the text.5 The project was inspired by this Reddit thread.
+Customers are the most important asset of an organization.
+Without customers, a business cannot survive or even exist.
+That is why an organization should have in its priorities the provision of the best customer experience and as result understand better its current and future customers.
+One way to better understand customers is by using techniques such as customer segmentation.
+Segmentation is an approach based on customers' traits, preferences, and behaviors that help businesses to better understand their customers better by dividing the customer base into distinct and internally homogeneous groups [1].
+Therefore, segmentation helps an organization to provide better products, offers, or solutions and through that increase loyalty, brand reputation, competitive advantage, and growth.

 ## Problem Statement

-The goal is to create a general text-reader running on Android smartphones; the tasks involved are the
-following:
+This project goal is to segment customers based on their traits, preferences and behaviors, with that in mind this project tasks are diveded as
+follers:
-1. Download and preprocess the MS-COCO and COCO-Text data
+1. Download and upload Starbucks data to AWS S3
-2. Train a classifier that can determine if an image contains text
-3. Make the classifier run on Android
-4. Make the app extract the text (if any) using Google Cloud Vision
-5. Make the app speak the extracted text aloud
+2. Preprocess data in AWS SageMaker
+3. Train a unsupervised models to identify customer segments
+4. Train a supervised classification model from unsupervised result to classify new customers
+6. Deploy the supervised classification in a AWS SageMaker endpoint
+7.
-The final application is expected to be useful for reading product labels, price tags, and other kinds of short, printed text.
+The final model is expected to be able to classify new customers and provide the best promotional offers.

 ## Metrics